robertmassaioli/my-reminders/README.md

 Every now and then you want to be notified about an important issue that MUST be completed before a particular date, for example, if another team promised you that a particular issue would be resolved by a certain date then you would really like to be reminded to check up on that issue by the given date.
-That is what the Remind Me plugin for JIRA solves, it will remind you of an issue in a given amount of time.
+That is what the My Reminders plugin for JIRA solves, it will remind you of an issue in a given amount of time.

 ## Developing the Atlassian Connect Addon